theodi/big-data-publishing/guide/big-data-publishing.md

 ## Executive Summary

-@TH
+While much has been written on the subject of Big Data, the majority assumes application and exploitation of proprietary data sets in enterprise settings.
+Little consideration has been given to how openly-licensed Big Data may be widely distributed over the public Internet, and the challenges this may pose.
+This guide presents several case studies of Big Data published under open licenses [check the licenses are solid] that highlight different approaches that may be taken, before exploring distribution mechanisms and emerging best practices for publishing 'Big Open Data'.
+Guidance is provided covering topics such as file formats, data partitioning, compression, and inclusion of metadata.
+The guide concludes with examination of various data hosting/publishing platforms and associated costs.

-## Introduction
+## Introduction: from Big Data to Big Open Data

-The notion of *Big Data* has gained significant coverage in the technology press and broader media.
-It is sold to businesses as the next big thing.
-Most definitions of the term reference the three Vs (Volume, Variety, and Velocity) [ref] and loosely define Big Data as that which is not easily managed using traditional computing and data management approaches and infrastructures [ref].
+The notion of *Big Data* has gained significant coverage in the technology press and broader media, with commentators seeing opportunities for new business insights to be derived from routine, large-scale data analysis.
+Most definitions of the term reference the "three Vs" (Volume, Variety, and Velocity) [ref] and loosely define Big Data as that which is not easily managed using traditional computing/data management approaches and infrastructures [ref].
 Needless to say, 'traditional' remains ambiguous, and the volume of data that may be easily processed on any infrastructure continues to increase, making it almost impossible to quantify Big Data.

-A more meaningful understanding of the concept may be gained by considering the context of deployment and usage.
-As a broad generalisation, the majority of the discourse on the topic centres around or assumes Big Data deployment and usage in the enterprise.
-For example, a large retailer may process massive volumes of transaction data to produce insights into shopping habits.
-This may be an exercise with purely internal data, e.g. which items are bought at the same time, or it may attempt to relate purchasing habits to external factors, e.g. weather or sporting events, that involve consumption of third party data which is likely smaller in volume.
+A more meaningful understanding of the concept may be gained by considering the context in which data is used.
+Broadly speaking, the majority of the discourse on Big Data assumes it will be applied in an eneterprise setting.
+For example, a large retailer may process massive volumes of proprietary transaction data to produce insights into shopping habits, such as which items are typically bought during the same shopping trip.
+Alternatively, a retailer may attempt to relate purchasing habits to external factors, such as weather trends or sporting events, where the analysis would involve consumption of third party data.

-In either case, data processing is assumed to take place behind the firewall, where it can be transferred across corporate networks or aggregated in a data warehouse.
-Less consideration is given to scenarios where data is published in the open for reuse by a wide range of consumers.
-In such cases, distribution of the data across the Internet presents the first challenge, before any processing can take place.
-The limitations of network connectivity available for accessing large data sets may mean that a more conservative quantification of Big Data is required when considering publication of 'Big Open Data'.
-For example, a data volume that may be trivial to transport on an internal network may be impractical to publish on the Web without taking special measures.
+In either case, data processing is assumed to take place 'behind the firewall', where it can be transferred relatively easily across corporate networks or aggregated in a data warehouse.
+Less consideration is given to scenarios where large, varied, or rapidly changing data is made publicly available under an open license for reuse by a wide range of consumers.
+The first challenge in such cases, before any processing/analysis can take place, is to distribute the data.
+The limited network connectivity available for accessing large data sets may mean that a more conservative definition/quantification of Big Data is required when considering publication of 'Big Open Data'.
+To put it another way, the challenges of 'bigness' apply to smaller data sets in an open publication scenario than they do in a bounded, enterprise setting.
+For example, it may be trivial to transport gigabytes of data across an internal network, but publishing the same data volume on the public Web for anyone to access would likely require special measures to be taken in order to be feasible.
+It is these special measures which are the focus of this guide.

-\[UA: Some comment on different users, e.g. non-technical audiences]
+In addition, fewer assumptions about the audience can be made when large data volumes are openly published.
+In an enterprise setting, for example, the sole audience for a dataset may be in-house data analysts whose technical skills and available resources are well understood.
+In contrast, data published more openly may reach a wide range of audiences with varied skills and technical/computing resources, and who may use it for a wider range of purposes than was originally envisaged.
+Consequently, additional measures should be taken where possible to cater for these diverse audiences.

-This guide is designed to highlight the challenges presented when openly publishing data via the Web (or through other Internet-based protocols) and, where possible, to highlight the measures that can be taken to mitigate these challenges.
+This guide is designed to highlight the challenges presented when openly publishing data via the Web (or through other Internet-based protocols) and, where possible, to describe the measures that can be taken to mitigate these challenges.
 Crucially, these challenges do not relate simply to volume or velocity of the data published, but to technical, practical and legal factors that may hinder the utility/usability of the data if not addressed.

 ## Case Studies of Big Open Data Publication